 Causes

-The first signs of thrush in women is an itching sensation, which can manifest itself on both external and internal genital organs.
-Most lovely ladies at doctors' appointments complain that itching has a habit of showing up at night when it comes to bed.
-Such an increased manifestation of such symptoms becomes the cause of irritability, anxiety, the inability to concentrate on work or any other matter.
+The first signs of thrush in women are a sensation of itching, which can appear on both the external and internal genital organs.
+Most lovely ladies at doctors' appointments complain that itching has a habit of appearing at night, when it comes to sleep.
+Such an increased manifestation of such symptoms becomes the cause of irritability, anxiety, and inability to concentrate on work or any other activity.

-Since the epithelium is in a state of inflammation, it is impossible to comb the areas affected by fungi, otherwise such actions will lead to the fact that the yeast microorganisms penetrate much deeper, then the therapeutic therapy will have to be carried out much longer and more difficult.
-By the way, you can independently conduct a mini-test for thrush.
-It is simple to do this: you need to sit in the usual position for many - put one foot on the other.
-If there are unpleasant sensations in the form of itching, it means that the thrush has not bypassed you.
+Since the epithelium is in a state of inflammation, you should not comb the areas affected by fungi, otherwise such actions will lead to the yeast microorganisms penetrating much deeper, then the treatment will have to be carried out much longer and more difficult.
+By the way, you can conduct a mini-test for thrush yourself.
+This is easy to do: you need to sit in a position that is familiar to many - put one leg on the other.
+If you experience unpleasant sensations in the form of itching, it means that thrush has not bypassed you.

 The first signs also include burning.
-All the severity of the burning sensation is usually felt after or during washing, hot baths, urination, during intercourse.
+The full severity of the burning sensation is usually felt after or during washing, hot baths, urination, or during sexual intercourse.
 Therefore, such processes are painful and unpleasant.
-It is best to refuse intimate relationships, since you will not be able to achieve the desired unearthly pleasure, instead you will have to feel significant discomfort.
-This happens because in most cases, fungi begin to establish colonies and settle down on the vaginal mucosa, gradually leading to:
+It is best to refuse intimate relationships, since you will not be able to achieve the desired unearthly pleasure; instead, you will have to feel significant discomfort.
+This happens because in most cases the fungi begin to establish colonies and take root on the vaginal mucosa, gradually leading to:

-• to the destruction of the upper epithelial cells;
+• to the destruction of upper epithelial cells;

 As a result, small lesions are formed, similar to ulcers, which, in fact, cause inflammation of the mucous membrane.
-It is worth noting that if the immunity of the sexual partner was weakened for any reason, the likelihood of transmitting a fungal infection to him is not excluded.
-A clear sign of thrush is vaginal discharge, like a curd or cream.
+It is worth noting that if the immunity of a sexual partner has been weakened for any reason, the possibility of transmitting a fungal infection to him cannot be ruled out.
+A clear sign of thrush is vaginal discharge that looks like curd or cream.

-The next characteristic symptom, which is difficult to ignore, is the swelling of the vaginal walls.
-It occurs due to the expansion of small vessels located on the surface of the mucous membrane.
-With this method, the body tries to get rid of toxic substances secreted by yeast-like microorganisms - fungi of the genus Candida.
+The next characteristic symptom that is difficult to ignore is swelling of the vaginal walls.
+It occurs due to the expansion of small vessels located on the surface of the mucosa.
+Using this method, the body tries to get rid of toxic substances secreted by yeast-like microorganisms - fungi of the genus Candida.

-As a result, blood circulation is intense, and the tissue of the genitals absorbs the fluid that has flowed out through the capillary walls.
+As a result, blood circulation increases, and the genital tissue absorbs the fluid that has leaked through the capillary walls.
 In parallel with the swelling, significant redness appears.
-It is possible to recognize a popular ailment of our century thanks to rashes in the form of small pimples with liquid on the labia, the vestibule of the vagina.
-After a few days, they burst, forming small erosive patches.
+A popular ailment of our century can be recognized thanks to rashes in the form of small pimples with liquid on the labia and the vestibule of the vagina.
+After a few days they burst, forming small eroded areas.

-The main causes of thrush in women, giving impetus to the development of fungi in the vagina, are:
+The main causes of thrush in women, which give impetus to the development of fungi in the vagina, are:

 • decreased immune defense;